-Seahawks MLB Bobby Wagner says plan is to become highest-paid linebacker in the NFL
+Seahawks MLB Bobby Wagner says his plan is to become the highest-paid linebacker in the NFL

 “We’ve had some communication so we know we have a plan and we just have to figure the plan out,’’ said Wagner, who said he would like something done before the start of the 2019 season.
 “I’m just being patient and I’m letting things happen.”

-As might be expected, Seahawks coach Pete Carroll sounded an optimistic tone about something getting done.
+As might be expected, Seahawks coach Pete Carroll sounded optimistic.

-“If you have watched us, as you have, all through the offseason, it’s been a process of step-by-step and we are right in stride with the process,’’ Carroll said.
-“Bobby has been great, everything is going to come together in time… everything is in order, we are in order with what we want to do and it feels very comfortable and very amicable and all that, so everything is going just right.’’
+“If you have watched us, as you have, all through the offseason, it’s been a process of step-by-step, and we are right in stride with the process,’’ Carroll said.
+“Bobby has been great, everything is going to come together in time. … Everything is in order, we are in order with what we want to do and it feels very comfortable and very amicable and all that, so everything is going just right.’’

 Carroll called Wagner’s decision to attend OTAs but not participate on the field “a good decision for him right now.’’

-It’s one that’s in contrast with some notable Seahawks in recent years who stayed away while they tried to get new contracts, including Earl Thomas and Frank Clark a year ago.
+The decision is in contrast with some notable Seahawks in recent years who stayed away while they tried to get new contracts, including Earl Thomas and Frank Clark a year ago.

 “It’s a very tough thing to go through,’’ Wagner said.
 “You don’t now necessarily know how to handle it.
-You’ve got guys who hold out and you just take the situation that we had last year you had a guy that held out, came back, got hurt (Thomas). … so it’s a tricky situation and this is a business.
+You’ve got guys who hold out and you just take the situation that we had last year you had a guy that held out, came back, got hurt (Thomas). … So, it’s a tricky situation, and this is a business.
 You get hurt, they don’t pay you, so you’ve got to be mindful of that.
-You all now I’m a professional I’m going to be in shape I work out every single day so you all don’t have to worry about me being in shape and my mind is going to always be sharp.’’
+You all know I’m a professional.
+I’m going to be in shape.
+I work out every single day, so you all don’t have to worry about me being in shape, and my mind is going to always be sharp.’’

-One potential complication is that Wagner is representing himself — his previous contract was negotiated by noted NFL agent David Mulugheta, whose long list of clients includes Thomas.
+One potential complication is that Wagner is representing himself.
+His previous contract was negotiated by noted NFL agent David Mulugheta, whose long list of clients includes Thomas.

 Wagner said he decided after his last contract that he wanted to try to represent himself.
-He said it’s not because he has some goal to be an agent someday just that he thinks it’s the best way for him to get the deal he wants.
+He said it’s not because he has some goal to be an agent someday, just that he thinks it’s the best way for him to get the deal he wants.

 “It was something I wanted to do for myself,’’ Wagner said.
 “It was something I always wanted to do, especially since my last contract.
 I wanted to venture off.
-It just so happened I saw other guys do it before I had a chance to do it so it’s always been something I wanted to do.
+It just so happened I saw other guys do it before I had a chance to do it, so it’s always been something I wanted to do.
 As you get into this business you learn a little bit more too.
 That played a role.
 Like I said, I would rather the stuff be told to me than a third party.”

-Wagner is the third notable Seahawk to serve as his own agent, the others being Russell Okung and Richard Sherman.
+Wagner is the third notable Seahawk to serve as his own agent, after Russell Okung and Richard Sherman.
 Neither signed a new deal with Seattle.

 But Wagner noted Tuesday that each was also coming off a notable injury (Okung had shoulder surgery at the time and Sherman had suffered an Achilles injury).

 “Every situation is different,’’ Wagner said. “… So you pay attention to them, but we haven’t talked much about it.
-This has been my decision and you know I learned from them but they are not helping me with this.
+This has been my decision, and you know I learned from them, but they are not helping me with this.
 This is myself.’’

 And if there might be some things Wagner will consult with others as he handles the process of getting a new contract, one thing that’s not in question is what he wants.

 “I know my value,’’ he said.
 “Nobody has to tell me my value.
-I know my value, so no team, no person, no agent, can tell me my value and I believe in myself.
-I bet on myself and either way to me it’s a win.
+I know my value, so no team, no person, no agent, can tell me my value, and I believe in myself.
+I bet on myself, and either way to me it’s a win.
 You get a contract, you win.
 You don’t, it’s a learning experience, so you win.
 A lot of people are not willing to take that chance.
 I am.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.